Halesworth: St Mary's Church

 Halesworth is mentioned in the Domesday Book of 1086, recording Ulf the priest to be in charge of the parish.

 The present church is essentially early 15th century, with outer aisles built and restoration taking place in the late 19th century.
 At the time of the restoration, some evidence was uncovered of a round-tower church on the site.
 The carved Danestones in the church, depicting hands clutching foliage or tails, were found in the church during the 19th century and could be part of a cross shaft.
 Their original location is unknown, as is their date.
 However, Pevsner in The Buildings of England mentions them as being part of an Anglo-Saxon frieze, with a suggested date of the later 9th century.

 St Mary's became the centre of the eight-parish Halesworth Team Ministry in the 1980s.
 With the 1996 addition of the parishes of Bramfield, Thorington and Wenhaston, it is now part of the Blyth Valley Team Ministry of eleven parishes.

 The statue of the Madonna and Child in the Lady Chapel was fashioned from driftwood by Peter Eugene Ball.

-Pubs
+Media

-There are historical records of some 30 pubs in Halesworth.
-At present there are five: the White Hart, the White Swan, the Angel, Chinnys Sports Bar and the Triple Plea.
+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Tacolneston TV transmitter.
+Local radio stations are BBC Radio Suffolk on 95.5 FM, Heart East on 102.4 FM, Greatest Hits Radio East (The Beach) on 97.4 FM, and Kiss on 106.1 FM.
+The town is served by the local newspapers, Beccles and Bungay Journal and Eastern Daily Press.

 Sports

 Halesworth has a 27-hole golf club.
-Halesworth Town F.C., Wenhaston United F.C.are the local football clubs.
-Halesworth also has a tennis club with courts and has a bowls club both located at the Dairy Hill area.
+Halesworth Town F.C. and Wenhaston United F.C. are the local football clubs.
+Halesworth also has a tennis club with courts and a bowls club, both located at the Dairy Hill area.